The big picture on speed

 But the bigger impact is around speed.
 We’ve talked a lot about speed in the hiring process in the last few years, with some railing against it.
 Some believe you need a thoughtful, drawn-out approach to get the best talent.
 Lots of meetings, road maps, job description edits, job role design, etc.

-In tech hiring, this is often the wrong approach.
+In modern tech recruiting, this is often the wrong approach.
 You need to move fast.
 You need to know the answers to these questions above (and many more).
 There is room for strategy, of course, but the execution level does need a focus on speed.

 Listen to the podcast here: